Preparing for the Meeting

 6 Secrets of Effective Meetings

 If you have a safety committee, it's likely you'll have regular meetings.
 The challenge is to make meetings effective so that the outcome of the meeting ultimately adds value to the product or service produced.
-Thoughtful preparation by the safety committee chairperson is essential in making sure the meeting is successful.
+Thorough preparation by the safety committee chairperson is essential in making sure the meeting is successful.

 When preparing for a safety committee meeting, the chairperson should make sure he or she has carefully considered each of the following essential questions: